epandurski/alcibiades/README.md

 # alcibiades

-A Rust framework for writing chess engines.
+A framework for writing chess engines in Rust.

 ## Why chess engines?